Understanding Pathological Demand Avoidance in Adults

 PDA and ADHD

-The intense anxiety that comes with PDA can leave you stuck in your tracks when you're in a situation where you feel unsafe and out of control.
+The intense anxiety that comes with Pathological Demand Avoidance can leave you stuck in your tracks when you're in a situation where you feel unsafe and out of control.
 It can seem like the world is falling apart around you while you're tied up, burning at the stake, and there's nothing you can do.

-Managing PDA involves a multifaceted approach, combining self-awareness, tailored strategies, and often professional support from a PDA therapist.
-Pathological demand avoidance strategies can help you avoid uncomfortable situations.
+Managing symptoms involves a multifaceted approach, combining self-awareness, tailored strategies, and often professional support from a PDA therapist.
+Creative strategies can help you avoid uncomfortable situations.
+They can help you get things done and mold your life into what you want it to be.
+Using strategies that are you own helps to reduce resistance to the things you want to do.

 Here are some coping techniques and strategies that may help you get started finding what helps you navigate these challenging situations: